Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Algorithm

 \subsection{Refinement via Differential Network Estimation}

-To further enhance accuracy, we refine these initial estimators by estimating the differential networks $\diff=\Omega^{(k)}-\Omega^{(0)}$, which capture the structural differences between each source and the target.
-This refinement step corrects for potential biases in the initial estimates.
+To further enhance accuracy, we refine these initial estimators by estimating the differential networks $\diff=\Omega^{(k)}-\Omega^{(0)}$, which capture structural differences between each source and the target.
+This refinement step adjusts for potential biases in the initial estimates.

 Estimating $\diff$ has been extensively studied in the differential network estimation literature~\citep{zhao2014direct, yuan2017differential}, with a variety of good estimators.
 For instance, \citet{yuan2017differential} proposed estimation by solving